 - Click Turn off specific automated extensions, then select the seller rating extension.

 - Give your reasoning for turning off the extension, then click Turn off.

 Setting up and maintaining seller ratings on your Google Ads is a relatively easy process.
 These ratings will likely increase click-through rates, increase your ad ranking, reduce the cost-per-click, and ultimately move the needle on your business.

 However, online seller ratings are only one component of creating effective ads.
 Take advantage of your high seller rating and people clicking through by connecting your ad with an optimized post-click landing page.
-For details on how to optimize your marketing at every stage of the funnel, check out this complete guide.
+Sign up for an Instapage Enterprise demo today.